stoermelder/vcvrack-packone/docs/siren/Siren.md

 - **Resample on drop** — resample to Rack's current sample rate before handing the file to another module.
 Prevents pitch shifting in modules that don't resample themselves.
 - **Resample quality** — choose between **Fast** (lowest CPU), **Default** (balanced), and **Best** (highest quality, most CPU).
 Affects resampling on drop only.
 - **Convert to WAV on drop** — convert FLAC or MP3 files to WAV before dropping.
 Useful for modules that only accept WAV.
+- **Folder for converted/trimmed files** — when SIREN has to generate a new file (resampling, format conversion, or trimming), it is normally written next to the source file.
+Use this submenu to redirect those generated files to a single custom folder of your choice.
+The original file is never modified.

 ## Drag and Drop